Bryan Cranston: Don’t Audition to Get the Job

 Bryan Cranston shares the audition epiphany that changed his acting career

-According to Primetime Emmy Award-winner Bryan Cranston, best known for his role as Walter White on the A&E Drama, Breaking Bad, actors should not go into an audition focused solely on winning the job.
+According to Primetime Emmy Award-winner Bryan Cranston, best-known for his role as Walter White on the A&E Drama, Breaking Bad, actors should not go into an audition focused solely on winning the job.

 Cranston says that, once he realized this basic principle, his career took off.

 “An actor is supposed to create a compelling, interesting character, that serves the text.
 You present it in the environment where your audition happens.
 And then you walk away.
 And that’s it.
 Everything else is out of your control.
 Don’t even think about it.
 Don’t focus on that.”

-And there’s power in that.
+“And there’s power in that.
 And there’s confidence in that.
 And it’s also saying, I can only do so much.
-And then, the decision of who might get a job is so out of your control, that, really when you analyze it, it makes no sense to hold onto that.
+And then, the decision of who might get a job is so out of your control, that, really when you analyze it, it makes no sense to hold onto that.”

-That, to me, was a breakthrough.
+“That, to me, was a breakthrough.
 And, once I adopted that philosophy, I never looked back.
 And I’ve never been busier in my life, than once I grabbed onto that.
 That’s it!”

 Morgan Freeman’s Advice to Actors